kotolex/checking/README.md

 @test
 def check_with_exception():
     with waiting_exception(ZeroDivisionError) as e:
-        x = 1 / 0 # Here exception will be raised!
+        x = 1 / 0   # Force ZeroDivisionError
-    assert e.message == 'division by zero' # Check message (using python assert)
+    assert e.message == 'division by zero'   # Note, that the exception is wrapped into a library provided convenience classn
 ```

 The test will fail if no exception is raised or the exception is of another type.
-Note that you have to check the exception message _after_ exiting the context manager, not within it's scope.
+Please note, that you have to check the exception message _after_ the context manager exits, not within it's scope.

 The library forbids the usage of the BaseException type here and it is strongly recommended not to use the Exception type as well.
 Use concrete exception types.

 In some cases you only need to run the code and make sure no exception is raised.
 There is a special way to do that: